grain-lang/grain/stdlib/array.md

 `InvalidArgument(String)`

-* When the combined length of the all arrays is not an int32
+* When the combined length of the all arrays is not an integer

 Examples: